Independent walker

 Winter walking (1 June-30 September inclusive)

-Winter walking should only be attempted by very experienced bushwalkers.
-Walkers should expect heavy rain, snow, blizzards and occasional trees fallen across the track.
-Daylight hours are short and track and facilities maintenance is not as frequent during winter.
-Snow shoes are recommended, however the snow conditions and vegetation cover can make snow shoes difficult to use.
+Winter walking should only be attempted by very experienced bushwalkers - prepared for strong winds, heavy rain, snow, blizzards, and trees fallen across and obscuring the track.
+Daylight hours are short, track and facilities maintenance is minimal, including no guarantee of heating at hut nodes.

 For winter walks, it is essential that all walkers:

-- Register at the registration booth at the start of your walk;
+- Register at the registration booth (Ronny Creek) at the start of the Overland Track;

-- Advise family and friends of your intentions and have an plan in place if you are behind schedule;
+- Advise family and friends of your intentions and have a plan in place if you are behind schedule;

 - Remember that there is no phone reception on the Overland Track; and